top of page

 Owner and Lead Instructor

-From the age of 4, to rep minor hockey, to Junior A at the young age of 16, to current all time points scored and games played for the Jr. A Express organization, to helping lead his team to Canadian National Championships, to University scholarships both NCAA and CIS, to high level Professional European contracts, numerous top player & fan favorite awards, all-star nominations and Canadian record holder for most consecutive goals scored in one game by a University hockey player, Mark has seen and done what most just dream of.
+From the age of 4, to rep minor hockey, to Junior A at the young age of 16, to current all time points scored and games played for the Jr. A Express organization, to helping lead his team to Canadian National Championships, to University scholarships both NCAA and CIS, to high level Professional European contracts, numerous top player & fan favourite awards, all-star nominations and Canadian record holder for most consecutive goals scored in one game by a University hockey player, Mark has seen and done what most just dream of.

 He has the experience to guide young hockey players down that difficult yet rewarding path.